 Some background knowledge

-The Kalidonia Waterfall at the height of 12m, is one the highest waterfalls in Cyprus.
-The name originates from when the British settled to the island, in 1878.
+The Kalidonia Waterfall at the height of 12m, is one of the highest waterfalls in Cyprus.
+The name originates from when the British settled on the island, in 1878.
 When Scottish people found the waterfall, they gave it the roman name of their home place (Scotland) – Caledonia.

 Kalidonia Nature Trail

 The Cypriot Tourism Organisation has many sign-posted natural trails in Cyprus, and the Kalidonia Trail is one of them.
 It is a linear trail of 3km that starts from a place on the old road between Troodos and Platres and ends at Psilo Dentro in (Pano/Upper) Platres (you can do it the other way if you want, but the signs will show the opposite direction).

 Since it is a linear path, 6km are needed to go and come back and hence about 3 hours in total.
 The Kalidonia Waterfall is at the 2/3 of the distance, that’s 2km from the starting point (or 1km if you walk in the other way) and the complete trail is a descending route of about 350m, which means that you will need to ascend it at the end.
 In general, the path is considered difficult to follow, especially its ascending part and because the surface can be slippery.
 For me, a beginner hiker, visiting a late afternoon in September, it was alright.